North Korea: Science and technology

 Usage of communication technology is controlled by the Ministry of Post and Telecommunications.
 An adequate nationwide fiber-optic telephone system with 1.18 million fixed lines and expanding mobile coverage is in place.
 Most phones are installed for senior government officials and installation requires written explanation why the user needs a telephone and how it will be paid for.
-Cellular coverage is available with a 3G network operated by Koryolink, a joint venture with Orascom Telecom Holding.
+Cellular coverage is available with a 4G network operated by Koryolink and Kangsong NET.
 The number of subscribers has increased from 3,000 in 2002 to almost two million in 2013.
 International calls through either fixed or cellular service are restricted, and mobile Internet is not available.
 Internet access itself is limited to a handful of elite users and scientists.
 Instead, North Korea has a walled garden intranet system called Kwangmyong, which is maintained and monitored by the Korea Computer Center.
 Its content is limited to state media, chat services, message boards, an e-mail service and an estimated 1,000–5,500 websites.
-Computers employ the Red Star OS, an operating system derived from Linux, with a user shell visually similar to that of OS X. On 19 September 2016, a TLDR project noticed the North Korean Internet DNS data and top-level domain was left open which allowed global DNS zone transfers.
-A dump of the data discovered was shared on GitHub.
+Computers employ the Red Star OS, an operating system derived from Linux, with a user shell visually similar to that of macOS.